-LNG Canada is the perfect example of Canada's world-class leadership.
+LNG Canada is a great example of Canada's world-class leadership.
 The plant is currently underway in British Columbia - a province that gets 95% of its power demand from renewable sources - and will use electricity to power its liquefaction processing plant, making it the lowest GHG emitting facility of its kind in the world.

-Another is how Ontario’s forest industry reduced its total GHG emissions by 66% since the 1990’s mainly by switching to renewable power generation.
+Another good example of Canada's environmental leadership is how Ontario’s forest industry reduced its total GHG emissions by 66% since the 1990’s mainly by switching to renewable power generation.
 Or, how about the fact that Canada’s entire forest industry reduced total GHG emissions by 49% in just 11 years between 2005 and 2015.

 By using Canadian renewable energy sources for power, both LNG Canada and the forest industry have taken serious action on climate.
 And they haven't stopped there as they are always looking for innovative solutions to further reduce GHG emissions.